 After learning about each piece of equipment, its controls and how it functions, Eagle Iron Works will then share how to improve your production using their equipment.
 Upon completion of the classes, you will receive a certificate of training presented by Eagle Iron Works.

 Sign Me Up!

 Registration for Eagle Iron Works’ fall and winter Sand Service Schools tends to fill up quickly, as each session is limited to 20 people, so don’t wait too long to secure your seat!
-Sign up by clicking the button below.
+Sign up by clicking the link below.
 Simply fill out the registration form with your contact information, choose the dates you’d like to attend and click submit.
 Please submit your registration at least four weeks prior to the session dates you’d like to attend.

 Attending with colleagues?
 You can apply for your selected date together by including each attendee’s name and email address in the registration form.

 Once you submit your registration, wait until you receive a confirmation letter that your request was accepted before making any travel plans.
 Your confirmation letter will contain further information on lodging and making reservations for your stay, transportation options and payment information.

 For more information, visit http://info.eagleironworks.com/serviceschools.

 Don’t miss a future post about Eagle Iron Works!
 Subscribe today to learn more about what Eagle Iron Works’ equipment can do for you!